sitano/slitherss/README.md

 slither.io server in C++ emulating
 [native protocol](https://github.com/ClitherProject/Slither.io-Protocol).

-_Note: this was mostly experiment and fun reversing slither.io game.
-Thus some code or any parts of it may not met real world high quality production standards, and that was not a goal of this work._
+_Note: this was mostly an experiment and fun reversing slither.io game.
+Thus, some code or parts of it may not met real world high quality standards, and that was not a goal of this work._

 _Note: why c++?
-I just wanted to play with a language I touched 10 years ago last time._
+I just wanted to play with a language I've touched 10 years ago last time._

 _Note: there are a lot of strange decisions inside of slither.io, like i.e. 8ms